macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 Please make sure you have an OS X Installer from the App Store that matches your current running OS.

+Also, a copy of VMWare Fusion Pro is required.
+Install a demo copy from <a href="http://www.vmware.com/ca/en/products/fusion/fusion-evaluation.html"> the VMWare</a> site.

 ## Where To Go

 Sunday social is at The Tap and Barrel (Convention Centre) at 5 PM (till 9 PM)